 Interest rate benchmarks including the London Interbank Offered Rate (LIBOR) and other similar benchmarks, are being reformed and replaced by new risk-free rates that are largely based on traded markets.
 The U.K.'s Financial Conduct Authority (FCA) originally announced in July 2017 that it would not compel banks to submit LIBOR rates after December 2021.
 In March 2021, the FCA and the ICE Benchmark Administrator (IBA) announced the dates for the cessation or loss of representativeness of various LIBOR rates including that certain non-USD LIBORs will cease on 31 December 2021 and that most USD LIBOR tenors will cease on 30 June 2023.
 As IBORs are widely referenced by large volumes of derivative, loan and cash products, the transition presents a number of risks to the Bank, and the industry as a whole.
-These transition risks include market risk, conduct risk, legal risk, financial risk, pricing risk, operational and accounting risk.
 The Bank has established a comprehensive enterprise-wide program to manage and coordinate all aspects of the transition, including the identification and mitigation of these risks.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 OCTOBER 2022 (Expressed in thousands of Trinidad and Tobago dollars) (Continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 OCTOBER 2023 (Expressed in thousands of Trinidad and Tobago dollars) (Continued)